ci-box/lava-lab/README.md

 # lava-lab
-Simple Lava lab recipe to generate a basic Lava lab instance with a Qemu device
+Simple Lava lab recipe to generate a basic Lava lab instance with a Qemu and Dragonboard-410c device

 The instance is composed of docker containers, a lava-server (lava_server), lava-dispatcher (lava_worker0) and a file-server (fileserver).
 - The lava-server (master) shcedules the test jobs, administers devices ands stores the results